mokoranyAli/GetPhotosByLocation/README.md

+# Get Photos By Location
+This is a demo that you can get a photos about specific location .. using search or press on map.

+Login and register using firebase.

+To be continue..

 # Screenshots
 ![Simulator Screen Shot - iPhone 11 Pro Max - 2020-07-03 at 06 13 37](https://user-images.githubusercontent.com/45698820/86495294-15a44100-bd79-11ea-8607-540c6e527e46.png)
 ![Uploading Simulator Screen Shot - iPhone 11 Pro Max - 2020-07-03